-If you do not yet have a date for your first appointment, please wait for us to contact you when we are ready to book you in.
-Most often this will be by letter, or sometimes you will receive a telephone call direct to book your appointment.
+If you do not yet have a date for your first appointment, we aim to contact you approximately 6 weeks before we are ready to see you.
+Most often this will be by letter, asking you to call us to book your appointment, or sometimes you will receive a telephone call direct to book your appointment.

 You will be sent confirmation of your appointment date, time, and location by letter so that you have a written record to refer to.
 Your appointment letter will also contain details about your specific appointment, including anything you need to bring with you, so please read it carefully, as well as any other information enclosed.
-Your appointment is most likely to be in the General Outpatients Department at Musgrove Park Hospital in Taunton or at one of our community hospitals; this will be made clear on the letter.
+Your appointment is most likely to be a video appointment; this will be made clear on the letter.